Iowa 529 Plan And College Savings Options

 There are 91 colleges and universities in the State of Iowa.

-For just tuition alone, the average undergraduate tuition for in-state residents is $6,298 for 2020.
-The cost of tuition in Iowa saw a significant decrease in 2020, but has otherwise been relatively flat.
+For just tuition alone, the average undergraduate tuition for in-state residents is $6,280 for 2022.
+The cost of tuition in Iowa has been relatively flat for several years.

 See how this compares to the average cost of college here.
 Keep in mind the average student loan debt by graduating class here.

 Tax savings is one of the big benefits of using a 529 plan to save for college.
 On a federal-level, there is no tax savings for contributions, but qualified distributions are tax-free.

 Here are the special tax benefits and considerations for using a 529 plan in Iowa.

 Iowa offers a state tax deduction for contributions to a 529 plan of up to $3,522 for single filers and $7,044 for married filing jointly tax filers.
 Only contributions made by an account owner at deductible.